-Bird Paradise will be home to 3,500 birds from over 400 avian species.
-It will feature eight walk-in aviaries where visitors can feel as if they are journeying across global ecologies.
+Bird Paradise features eight walk-in aviaries where visitors can feel as if they are journeying across global ecologies.
 From the Southeast Asian rice terraces to South American jungles…it will be the ultimate destination for nature and wildlife lovers.